piggyatbaqaqi/names/README.md

 # names
-The names database for Syracuse IST 659
+The names database for the Team 1 final project for Syracuse IST 659